KatamariJr/gorm.io/pages/docs/indexes.md

 ### Fields Priority

-The column order of a composite index has an impact on its performance so it must be chosen carefully
+The column order of a composite index has an impact on its performance, so it must be chosen carefully

 You can specify the order with the `priority` option, the default priority value is `10`, if priority value is the same, the order will be based on model struct's field index